riccibruno/riccibruno.github.io/_posts/2018-03-10-c++_order_of_evaluation.md

 ### Examples

+*A warning :* gcc and clang are supposed to be able to detect undefined behavior caused by the sequencing rules with `-Wsequence-point`.
+However as of gcc 7.2 and clang 5 so many false positive are reported as to make this useless.
+All examples below trigger a warning even when no undefined bahavior is present according to the standard.
+Of course in practice one should question the wisdom of writing code where a detailed read of the standard is needed to determine its validity.

 We new consider some examples to show how the above rules work in action.
 The examples are roughly ordered in order of increasing complexity.
 To illustrate them we introduce _sequenced-before graphs_.